A - Z Recycling and Waste Guide

 Ammunition

-Ammunition cannot be brought to a hazardous waste collection.
-If the ammo is in useable condition, your police department or a gun shop may be able to use it.
+Ammunition cannot be brought to the HHW Depot.
+If the ammo is in useable condition, your police department or a gun shop may take it.
 If the ammo is old, wet, or corroded, ask your police department about proper disposal.

 Animals See “Dead Animals”